m-mango/bavarian-forest-visitor-monitoring-dssgx-24/README.md

     ```bash
     pyenv activate {name-of-virtual-environment}
     ```
-4. Install the dependencies of the `requirements.txt` in the root of the repository.
+4. Install the dependencies of the [requirements.txt](requirements.txt) in the root of the repository.
     ```bash
     pip install -r requirements.txt
     ```
+#### Run Jupyter Notebooks

+1. **Add the virtual environment as Jupyter kernel**

+    In order to be able to run Jupyter notebooks in the created virtual environment, you need to specify a new kernel to be used by Jupyter making use of your virtual environment.
+Run the following command in the CLI by specifying a name for the kernel:

+    ```
+    python -m ipykernel install --user --name={name-for-kernel}
+    ```

+2. **Open Jupyter notebook**

+    Either run the following command in the CLI to trigger the pop-up of the Jupyter interface in your browser:

+    ```
+    jupyter notebook
+    ```

+    OR: In case you are keen on using Jupyter Notebooks in the IDE VS Code, open the Jupyter Notebook in VS Code.
+(Tip: this way you can use all other VS Code features in notebooks, for example nice code highlighting, AI Coding features, etc.)

+3. **Select kernel**

+    In both the Jupyter UI and the notebook in VS Code, you need to select the specified kernel from before running the cells.

+4. **Run the notebooks**

+    Now go ahead and run the notebooks! :)

-## Structure of the repository 📁
+## Structure of the Repository 📁

 The repository is structured as follows: